Private metadata is indexed as isPublic=true

 Can you try reindexing that document?
 It is not a public metadata doc, but Solr still has isPublic=true, so the UI thinks it is public and displays it to the public user.
 (I would try reindexing it myself but I am not an admin on the arctic metacat for some reason)

-#2 Updated by Lauren Walker about 5 years ago
+#2 Updated by Lauren Walker over 5 years ago

 - Category set to index